 This story was originally written in 2004 when I was assembling material for Midnight Sweatlodge.
 I had planned on including it in the collection, but after considering some of the themes I wanted to focus on, I didnʼt think it fit and decided to put it back on the shelf.
 I revisited and rewrote this story late last year in order to share it with people who have read my book and are interested in other stories from the rez.
 Chi-miigwetch for your ongoing interest and support.

-Cloudaboriginal anishinaabe Anishinaabemowin a tribe called red baroness big business biipiigwan Blakroc bluesfest bonnaroo CBC concerts digging roots election feist fiction first nations High on Fire indigenous jack white jiu-jitsu Joanna Newsom journalism ken mode language literature mastodon media melvins metal midnight sweatlodge nin qotsa rock storytelling the sword theytus top ten tv twitter urban wasauksing winnipeg
+Cloudaboriginal anishinaabe Anishinaabemowin a tribe called red baroness big business biipiigwan Blakroc bonnaroo books CBC concerts death digging roots family fiction first nations High on Fire indigenous jack white jiu-jitsu Joanna Newsom journalism ken mode language literature mastodon media melvins metal midnight sweatlodge moon of the crusted snow Music nin qotsa rock storytelling the sword theytus top ten tv twitter urban wasauksing winnipeg

 June 2020 S M T W T F S « Apr 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30